Ruoxuan-Li-Roxanne/Ruoxuan-Li-Roxanne.github.io/_pages/about.md

 - **Li, R.**, & Wang, L. (2023).
 Investigating weight constraint methods for modeling causal-formative indicators.
 Oral presentation at 2023 International Meeting of Psychometric Society (IMPS).
 College Park, Maryland, United States.
 - **Li, R.**, & Wang, L. (2023).
 An analytical comparison of the cross-lagged, latent growth curve, and latent difference score models for longitudinal mediation analysis.
 Poster presentation at Society of Multivariate Experimental Psychology 2023 Program.
 Iowa City, Iowa, United States.
 - **Li, R.**, Chen, Y., Liu, H., & Yao, M. (2019).
 Need satisfaction and frustration profiles and their relations with SNSs outcomes: A person-centered approach.
 Oral presentation at the XVI European Congress of Psychology.
 Moscow State University, Russia.
-- **Li, R.**, Chen, Y., Liu, H., & Yao, M. (2019).
-Why we use social media?
-The contributions of sensation seeking, shyness and loneliness on motivations.
-Oral presentation at the Twenty-Two Annual Meeting of the China.
-In Chinese.
-- **Li, R.**, Liu, H., & Yao, M. (2018).
-The roles of autonomy support from parents and head teacher in adolescents’ subjective well-being and loneliness: A person-centered perspective.

 Service
 ======